 Morning Joe has been known to devote hours, not minutes, to breaking issues of the day.
 They don't just read the news or interview news makers.
 The hosts lead (often dominate) a discussion of the news with a panel of invited guests, usually correspondents or commentators who make their living delving into the details of politics.
 The show is more a study of the news than simply the reporting of the news.

 Needless to say, in the ratings Morning Joe regularly comes in dead last, only occasionally coming close to CNN’s American Morning, another bottom of the pile regular that spends more time on news than entertainment.
-As of April 2013, Morning Joe was the lowest rated of the big three cable news morning shows in both total viewers and the younger demographic.
+Morning Joe maintains its standing as the lowest rated of the big three cable news morning shows in both total viewers and the younger demographic.

 So, what do you take with your morning coffee?